LEARN ABOUT THE PROGRAM

 Those who opted for participating in the program have the guarantee that their case, their documents, their forms, among other documents created throughout the program, will be treated with absolute restriction and confidentiality.

 No information will be supplied to third parties that were not specifically authorized by the impacted party, except in the rule of law or legal order, to government authorities and to insurers of the Renova Foundation, of Samarco or its shareholders.

 The impacted parties are not allowed to use any document or work produced in the context of the program in any legal actions of any kind, whether they join the program, withdraw or cancel.

-After the Term of Agreement is signed, the indemnity will be credited to a bank account in the beneficiary’s name.
-The Renova Foundation will send an SMS informing the payment to the phone number provided during the registration to notify about the payment.
+After signing the Term of Agreement, the indemnity will be deposited into a bank account, which must belong to the affected party.
+The Renova Foundation will send a text message to the phone number provided during the registration to notify about the payment.

 Information that’s not available at the site of the Program can be found at the Mediated Indemnity Centers.
 Note that, for security reasons of the impacted parties, information about indemnity amounts will be restricted and will only be passed on to the impacted parties after enrolling in the Program.

 The Renova Foundation identifies those affected through the integrated register.
 In this sense, the number of directly affected people identified coincides with the total number of people registered whose families were considered as directly impacted.